andriagv/AndriaLife/README.md

 - shadcn-ui
 - Tailwind CSS

+---

+## 3D Animated Background (Spline, WebGL, Three.js, Polygonjs)

+This project features a fully interactive 3D animated background, visible on every page and section.
+The background is implemented using [Spline](https://spline.design), a powerful visual tool for creating and exporting 3D scenes for the web.
+The integration is achieved via the [`@splinetool/react-spline`](https://www.npmjs.com/package/@splinetool/react-spline) React component, which renders the exported Spline scene as a performant WebGL canvas.

+**How it works:**

+- The Spline scene is created visually in the Spline editor, where you can design, animate, and configure 3D objects, lighting, and camera movement.
+- The scene is exported and embedded in the React app using the `<Spline scene="..." />` component, which internally uses WebGL and Three.js for rendering.
+- The background is set to be fixed, full-screen, and always behind all content, providing a seamless animated experience across all sections (including About, Category Selection, Projects, and Footer).
+- The Spline engine leverages [Three.js](https://threejs.org/) under the hood for 3D rendering, and [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) for hardware-accelerated graphics in the browser.

+**Why interactive 3D?**

+Interactive 3D is now everywhere: scientific visualizations, product showcases, video games, digital twins, configurators, and digital art.
+These experiences are difficult to create, requiring both 3D and web expertise.
+Tools like Spline and Polygonjs simplify this process by providing integrated, easy-to-use, and extensible solutions for building beautiful and performant 3D web experiences.

+**Polygonjs** is another tool that helps you create interactive 3D for the web, making it easier to build complex scenes without deep knowledge of 3D programming.
+It is especially useful for scientific, artistic, and product visualization use cases.

+**Other technologies for 3D on the web:**
+- [Three.js](https://threejs.org/): The most popular JavaScript 3D library, used for custom 3D scenes and advanced graphics.
+- [Dora](https://dora.run/): A platform for deploying and running AI/3D applications.
+- [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API): The browser API for rendering 2D and 3D graphics.

+---

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/c87fc65d-3676-49b0-a2f0-d967d8feae4c) and click on Share -> Publish.